-Recent and on-going global health threats have underscored a critical need for health workers that are prepared to manage diseases that cross human, animal, and environmental health sectors.
-By promoting the use of innovative curricula and programs in classrooms, online, and in the field and by developing faculty capacities for OH teaching and research, the OHW project is creating a workforce with the necessary multisectoral technical expertise and practical skills to address the threat of emerging infectious disease around the world.
+on-going global health threats have underscored a critical need for ers that are prepared to manage diseases that cross human, animal, nental health sectors.
+By promoting the use of innovative curricula is in classrooms, online, and in the field and by developing faculty r OH teaching and research, the OHW project is creating a workforce essary multisectoral technical expertise and practical skills to address emerging infectious disease around the world.